 Benson (Hotel Prices & Photos)

 The town of Benson is home to the oldest and largest Christmas light show in Eastern North Carolina – Meadow Lights.
 The family-owned and operated business that began over 40 years ago, features ten acres of light displays including six scenes depicting the life of Jesus Christ.
 Although you can see the lights from the road, you’ll want to experience the fun and whimsy of the train ride that takes you through the display and keeps you warm on cold winter nights.
-There’s also a 16-horse carousel, an Old Country Store that sells drinks and over 300 varieties of old fashioned candy and visits with Santa.
-The entire attraction is free and opens to the public in mid-November.
+There’s also a 16-horse carousel, an Old Country Store that sells drinks and over 300 varieties of old-fashioned candy and visits with Santa.
 In addition, the town also celebrates “Christmas on Main” with a Christmas tree lighting, parade and visits with Santa.

 Dillsboro (Hotel Prices & Photos)

 If you want to experience the wonder and beauty of a simpler time, you’ll want to visit the town of Dillsboro, where their annual “Lights and Luminaries” event will take you back.
 Besides lots of beautiful Christmas lights, you’ll also find the streets of downtown lined with 2,500 luminaries that light your way as you visit the shops, enjoy live music, sip on cocoa or cider and visit with Mr. and Mrs. Claus.
 There is also a live nativity and horse and buggy rides each night.
 Admission is free and the event will take place on the first two Fridays and Saturdays in December.